KDE/digikam-doc/README.md

 will recompile automatically all the contents to check the validity of the DocBook files, including the current translations of the documentations.

-See the [CI/CD section](https://invent.kde.org/documentation/digikam-doc/-/pipelines) for details.
+The [CI/CD section](https://invent.kde.org/documentation/digikam-doc/-/pipelines) section list the history of the continuous integration pipelines.

 ## Continous Deployement